Veg Kurma Recipe (Hotel Style Vegetable Korma)

 • Next add the chopped tomatoes, turmeric powder and red chili powder.
 Stir and sauté for 2 to 3 minutes.

-• Add the ground kurma paste.
-Stir and mix well.
-Sauté stirring often for 6 to 7 minutes on a low to medium flame or until you see the oil releasing from the sides and the paste becoming glossy and thick.
+• Sauté stirring often for 6 to 7 minutes on a low to medium heat or until you see the oil releasing from the sides and the paste becoming glossy and thick.

-• Then add fresh curd (yogurt).
-If you want, you can skip yogurt too.
+If you prefer, you can skip yogurt too.

 • Mix the curd very well with the rest of the masala paste.